Formosa BBS

-Formosa BBS (or NSYSU Formosa BBS) was one of the earliest, if not the first, telnet-based Bulletin board systems (BBS) to have Chinese language capability.
+Formosa BBS (or NSYSU Formosa BBS) was one of the earliest telnet-based Bulletin board systems (BBS) to have Chinese language capability.
 Work used from creating Formosa was combined with the open source Pirate BBS to create Eagle BBS from which the more user friendly Phoenix BBS was derived.
 The open source Phoenix BBS was the parent of the widely used Firebird BBS and Maple BBS.

 Taiwanese BBS software

 Formosa BBS

-Formosa BBS established in October 1992 by Professor Nien-Hsing Chen of the National Sun Yat-sen University (NSYSU), was one of the earliest, if not the first, telnet-based Bulletin board systems (BBS) to have Chinese language capability.
+Formosa BBS established in October 1992 by Professor Nien-Hsing Chen of the National Sun Yat-sen University (NSYSU).
 The objective was to provide a means for professors, universities and students to communicate.

 Eagle BBS

 In developing the Formosa BBS Chinese language interface Professor Chen used code from the open source Pirate BBS.
 The developed code was returned to the Pirate BBS developers who created Eagle BBS as an open source BBS with a Chinese language interface.

 Phoenix BBS

 Phoenix BBS was development of the Eagle BBS but incorporated a more user-friendly interface.